What’s this Article About?

 Source: Differences between TCP and UDP by Palak Jain S for GeeksforGeeks

 TCP is connection-oriented; it requires an established connection between the client and server before data is sent.
 TCP uses a three-step handshake to establish a connection: synchronize (SYN), synchronize-acknowledge (SYN-ACK), and acknowledge (ACK).
-You can think of SYN as extending your hand for a handshake and asking if the other person is ready to talk; SNY-ACK as the other person shaking your hand saying they’re ready to talk and asking if you’d like to continue; and ACK as you shaking their hand back saying you’d like to continue talking.
+You can think of SYN as extending your hand for a handshake and asking if the other person is ready to talk; SYN-ACK as the other person shaking your hand saying they’re ready to talk and asking if you’d like to continue; and ACK as you shaking their hand back saying you’d like to continue talking.
 Here, a session is established.
 Both parties know they are connected to one another, and they both agree that they are ready to share information.

 TCP breaks data into packets, which are sent across the network.
 Small amounts of data are added to each packet.
 This additional data includes a sequence number that is used to detect lost or out of place packets, and a checksum that allows for errors within a packet to be detected.